MattCain/jquery.preloadimages/README.md

         var success = $image.data('loaded');
     },
     all: function(images) {
         // images is an array of images objects.
-The images are in the same order as the corresponding URL's you passed in. for (var i = 0; i < images.length; i++) {
+The images are in the same order as the URL's you passed in. for (var i = 0; i < images.length; i++) {
             console.log( images[i].src.indexOf(myImages[i]) !== -1 ); // always true